The Small Charities Scholarship thanks to Small Non-Profits Alliance.

-FIA Foundation Scholarship
+FIA Foundation Scholarship for early-career fundraisers.

 This scholarship is offered by the FIA Foundation to enable an early career fundraiser to gain a comprehensive foundation in best practice fundraising by studying the Fundraising Institute Australia’s Certificate of Professional Fundraising.
 Applicants must be a current individual member or staff of organisation member of FIA with a minimum of one year’s experience in fundraising (either volunteer or paid).

-FIA Conference National Scholarship
+FIA National Conference Scholarship

 Proudly sponsored by